You are viewing: 2023/24 version

 Each optional subject shall be examined by a written paper, a mini-project, or both, as set out in the Course Handbook.
 In addition, each candidate in Part B of the examination shall also submit a project report.

-Each candidate shall either carry out a project on a topic in Computer Science approved by the Teaching Committee of the Department of Computer Science or offer two additional option subjects, eight in total.
+Each candidate shall either carry out a project on a topic in Computer Science approved by the Teaching Committee of the Department of Computer Science or offer two additional option subjects, eight in total (with no more than two from Schedule B2).
 Each project will be supervised by a member of the Faculty of Computer Science, the Faculty of Mathematics or the Faculty of Engineering Science, or by some other person of equivalent seniority approved by the Teaching Committee.
 The report of the project shall be submitted as specified in the Course Handbook by noon on Monday of the fourth week of the Trinity Term in which Part B of the examination is held.
 The report must not exceed 5,000 words plus forty pages of additional material (e.g. diagrams, program text).
 In retaking Part B of the examination, a project previously submitted for Part B may be resubmitted.
 No project may be resubmitted if it has already been submitted, wholly or substantially, for another honour school or degree of the University, or of any other institution, or for any other Part of the examination.

 Part C

-In Part C of the examination, each candidate shall be required to offer five option subjects from Schedule C1 on the website of the Department of Computer Science, subject to the condition that no candidate shall offer any subject that they have already offered in Part B of the examination.
+In Part C of the examination, each candidate shall be required to offer five option subjects from Schedule C1 on the website of the Department of Computer Science, subject to the condition that no candidate shall offer any subject that they have already offered in Part A or Part B of the examination.
 Each option subject shall be examined as stated in the Course Handbook.

 The exact method of submission for each mini-project will be specified in the Course Handbook.